jeremytammik/RvtLock3r/README.md

 ## Storage

-Instead of storing the ground truth in an external file, it can also be stored internally directly in the `RVT` project file.
+The ground truth data triples containing the data rerquired for integrity validation needs to be stored somewhere.
+That could be hard-wired directly into the add-in code for a specific BIM, stored in an external text file, within the `RVT` document, or elsewhere; it may be `JSON` formatted; it may be encrypted; still to be decided.

-Two options are available for storing custom data: shared parameters and extensible storage.
+Two options are available for storing custom data directly within the `RVT` project file: shared parameters and extensible storage.
 The latter is more modern and explicitly tailored for use by applications and data that is not accessible to the end user or even Revit itself.
 That seems most suitable for our purpose here.
 Extensible storage can be added to any database element.